jaya6400/Connect-Four/README.md

 # Connect Four (AI Game)

 Connect Four is a game where two players alternate turns dropping colored discs into a vertical grid.
 Each player uses a different color (usually red or yellow), and the objective of the game is to be the first player to get four discs in a row.

 ![connect Four Game](https://github.com/jaya6400/Connect-Four/assets/66017717/e79071c1-e672-4499-9d3e-ba8b2bfb13c0)

+For tutorials, I referred Kaggle.
+This game will be build using Python and Deep Reinforcement Learning.

 ```
 obs contains two pieces of information: